supermenkw/cermati-test/README.md

-# Responsive Portofolio Page with bootstrap 4
+# Responsive Portfolio Page with bootstrap 4
-A simple portofolio page for front-end developer with Bootstrap 4.
+A simple portfolio page for front-end developer with Bootstrap 4.

 # npm package
 ```